 Pigott Pavilion for Leadership 126; 206-296-2593

-The Office for Wellness and Health Promotion along with the student based Peer Health Action Team (also known as PHAT) promote good health practices through education, prevention, and peer support.
+The Office for Wellness and Health Promotion along with the student based Health and Wellness Crew (also known as HAWC) promote good health practices through education, prevention, and peer support.
 Their goal is to enhance student health and well-being.
 At Seattle University, we strive to educate the whole person; to that end, at the Office for Wellness and Health Promotion, we see health and wellness holistically...
 Which means that there is more to being healthy than eating right and exercising!

 Bellarmine 108; 206-296-6300www.seattleu.edu/student/health/